Say's law: Theoretical contribution

+Formulation

 Say argued that economic agents offer goods and services for sale so that they can spend the money they expect to obtain.
 Therefore, the fact that a quantity of goods and services is offered for sale is evidence of an equal quantity of demand.
 Essentially Say's argument was that money is just a medium, people pay for goods and services with other goods and services.
 This claim is often summarized as "supply creates its own demand", although that phrase does not appear in Say's writings.

 Explaining his point at length, Say wrote:

 It is worthwhile to remark that a product is no sooner created than it, from that instant, affords a market for other products to the full extent of its own value.
 When the producer has put the finishing hand to his product, he is most anxious to sell it immediately, lest its value should diminish in his hands.
 Nor is he less anxious to dispose of the money he may get for it; for the value of money is also perishable.
 But the only way of getting rid of money is in the purchase of some product or other.
 Thus the mere circumstance of creation of one product immediately opens a vent for other products.

 Say further argued that because production necessarily creates demand, a "general glut" of unsold goods of all kinds is impossible.
 If there is an excess supply of one good, there must be a shortage of another: "The superabundance of goods of one description arises from the deficiency of goods of another description."
 To further clarify, he wrote: "Sales cannot be said to be dull because money is scarce, but because other products are so. ...
 To use a more hackneyed phrase, people have bought less, because they have made less profit."

 Say's law should therefore be formulated as: Supply of X creates demand for Y, subject to people being interested in buying X. The producer of X is able to buy Y, if his products are demanded.
 Say rejected the possibility that money obtained from the sale of goods could remain unspent, thereby reducing demand below supply.
 He viewed money only as a temporary medium of exchange.

 Money performs but a momentary function in this double exchange; and when the transaction is finally closed, it will always be found, that one kind of commodity has been exchanged for another.